PauloDrefahl/PauloDrefahl/README.md

 💻 Experienced in multiple programming languages including Python, C++, JavaScript, HTML/CSS, C#, Java, etc.
 🌐 Comfortable with web frameworks like React, Angular, and Express.
 📦 Proficient in databases such as MySQL, SQLite, and MongoDB.
 ☁️ Knowledgeable in cloud services like Amazon AWS, GCP, and Azure.
-📚 Passionate about AI and NLP projects using TensorFlow, PyTorch, and Scikit-learn.
 🔬 Published two research papers and presented at conferences across the USA.

 ## 📫 Contact Me: